-As we come to the close of the Lenten Season, enjoy a day of quiet in the serene surroundings of Monocacy Manor dressed in all its autumnal glory!
+As we come to the close of the Lenten Season, enjoy a day of quiet in the serene surroundings of Monocacy Manor!
 Enjoy a spring stroll by the creek or through the woods.
-As we prepared for the Holy Days, bask in the silence, spend time with yourself and the Lord.
+As we prepare for the Holy Days, bask in the silence, spend time with yourself and the Lord.
 The Renewal Center and Chapel will be available to you all day.
 Registration is requested.

 Healing the Earth –